Double First Base Information Guide

 As the move towards better player safety trends in sports, many youth baseball and softball leagues and adult softball associations have employed the use of the double first base, also referred to as a safety base, to reduce player injuries.
 The double first base is designed to significantly reduce collisions by providing separate bases for the fielder and the runner.
 The fielder uses the white base placed on the in-play side of the first base foul line, while the runner uses the orange base placed in foul territory.

 High school and college associations have yet to make the double first base mandatory in baseball and softball play.
-However, calls to adopt the double first base in NCAA softball games have been gaining momentum recently.
-Below, we breakdown the current double first base rules in baseball and softball leagues and associations.
+However, calls to adopt the double first base in NCAA baseball and softball games have recently gained momentum.
+Below, we break down the current double first base rules in baseball and softball leagues and associations.

 Current Double First Base League/Association Rules